anynines/a9s-cli-v2/Backlog.md

 * Update https://docs.a9s-cli.anynines.com/ to v0.12.0

+* In versioned docs the install command under "installing the CLI" refers so the lastest version.
+This is misleading as the downloaded version should match the version of the doc.

 * Suggest a more meaningful working directory.
     * Using the current directory as the default directory is often not a good choice.
 We want the default values to be meaningful.